-Mandatory collective administration: The new Articles 22a to 22c provide overbroad benefits to state-licensed broadcasting organizations in the following activities, at the expense of record producers and artists:
+Mandatory collective administration: The new Articles 22a to 22c provide overbroad benefits to statelicensed broadcasting organizations in the following activities, at the expense of record producers and artists:

 - Use of archive works (Article 22a): while the definition of archival productions ("archive works") is acceptable, Article 22a(1) is too broad in that it also applies to other works or parts of works which are integrated into the archive work, as far as they do not determine to "a significant degree" the character of the archive work.
-The Article also requires mandatory collective administration of the exploitation of archival productions only by approved collecting societies. - Use of orphan works (Article 22b) and use of background music in connection with broadcasts (Article 22c): also these uses require mandatory collective administration, which is unnecessary and should be disfavored.

-• Reproduction for broadcasting purposes: Article 24b sets out mandatory collective administration for the reproduction rights in sound recordings for broadcasting purposes ("ephemeral right").
+The Article also requires mandatory collective administration of the exploitation of archival productions only by approved collecting societies. - Use of orphan works (Article 22b) and use of background music in connection with broadcasts (Article 22c): also these uses require mandatory collective administration, which is unnecessary and should be disfavored. - Reproduction for broadcasting purposes: Article 24b sets out mandatory collective administration for the reproduction rights in sound recordings for broadcasting purposes ("ephemeral right").
 Furthermore, efforts to include a specific time period after which the reproductions made under this article have to be destroyed were not successful, the broadcasters' preferred wide interpretation that these reproductions are to be destroyed after "they have served their purpose" unfortunately prevailed.
-Because no effective time limit is set for retaining such copies, the Article runs afoul Article 11bis(3) of the Berne Convention which provides that the copies must be "ephemeral."
+Because no effective time limit is set for retaining such copies, the Article would run afoul Article 11bis(3) of the Berne Convention which provides that the copies must be "ephemeral."

-The mandatory collective administration provisions of the mentioned uses in effect constitute an expropriation of the rights holders' exclusive rights (guaranteed under TRIPS and the WIPO Treaties) by falling short of the requirements of the three-step test.
-They also act as an onerous and unnecessary price control, lowering the record producers' share of remuneration inappropriately, since the Copyright Act (in Article 60(2)) limits the level of remuneration which can be collected (the cap on remuneration for related rights remained unchanged at 3% of the proceeds from or cost of utilization).
-This cap is not appropriate and should be abolished; furthermore, Article 35(2) should be amended to set out a separate remuneration right for record producers and not a mere (equitable) share of the remuneration granted to performers.
+The mandatory collective administration provisions of the mentioned uses in effect constitute an expropriation of the right holders' exclusive rights (guaranteed under the WIPO Treaties) and also act as an onerous and unnecessary price control, lowering the record producers' share of remuneration inappropriately, since the Copyright Act (in Article 60(2)) limits the level of remuneration which can be collected (the cap on remuneration for related rights remained unchanged at 3% of the proceeds from or cost of utilization).

-The Need for Camcording Legislation: The illicit recording of movies at movie theaters ("camcorder piracy") is a major source of pirated motion pictures available over the Internet, as well as on street corners and flea markets around the world.
-Switzerland has been traced as a source for unauthorized camcording and it is not expressly illegal in Swiss law and probably would be excused under the private copy exception if it were raised as a defense.
-In order to facilitate enforcement and prosecution of such piracy, anti-camcording legislation should be adopted in Switzerland to require jail sentences, preferably up to a year or longer for the first offense, and a higher penalty for any subsequent offense.
+Camcording Legislation: The illicit recording of movies at movie theaters ("camcorder piracy") is a major source of pirated motion pictures available over the Internet, as well as on street corners and flea markets around the world.
+Switzerland has been traced as a source for unauthorized camcording.
+In order to facilitate enforcement and prosecution of such piracy, anti-camcording legislation should be adopted in the Switzerland to require jail sentences, preferably up to a year or longer for the first offense, and a higher penalty for any subsequent offense.
 One illicit recording of a first-run motion picture spread through the Internet and on street corners can destroy a film's ability to recoup the investment made in its production.
 Therefore, the result is exponentially greater economic harm than what is traditionally experienced as a result of a single act of "theft."
-In the absence of clarifying legislative action, MPA is considering bringing a test case that camcording is already illegal under Swiss law.